 Have you been injured because of the negligent acts of a medical care professional?
 Did a loved one pass away due to a healthcare worker failing to provide an adequate standard of care?
 If so, you may have a claim for medical malpractice.
 Medical malpractice occurs when a healthcare professional violates the standard of care owed to a patient and this violation results in that patient suffering an injury or other harm.
 A violation of the standard care owed to patients can occur when a negligent action is taken or because of the failure to take some action that is medically appropriate.

-At Anastopoulo Law Firm in South Carolina, our team of medical malpractice attorneys have years of experience successfully litigating against healthcare providers.
+At Anastopoulo Law Firm our team of South Carolina medical malpractice attorneys has years of experience successfully litigating against healthcare providers.
 Contact us today in order to access your free case evaluation.

 Understanding Medical Malpractice Cases

 Medical malpractice can occur in a variety of settings including doctors’ offices, emergency, and operating rooms.
 Oftentimes, medical malpractice is the result of simple mistakes that can result in serious and lasting medical conditions—or even death.

 - Errors or complications in the administration of anesthesia